Tiffany & Co Antique Sterling Silver Japanesque Ice Bowl, New York City, c. 1877

 Ice bowls are a wonderful symbol of American ingenuity.

 It is easy to forget how important ice was in a world before the refrigerator.
 Unlike Western Europe, North America produced abundant supplies of clean ice.
 The clean rivers and lakes along with the cold winters allowed for bountiful ice 'harvesting' in the winter and early spring.
 Americans developed this resource and created markets for it by exploiting needs in tropical areas.

-In the early 19th century, Henry Tudor and his Wenham Lake Ice Company improved insulating techniques so his ice could be shipped afar to the West Indies and even Calcutta, India.
+In the early 19th century, Frederic Tudor and his Wenham Lake Ice Company improved insulating techniques so his ice could be shipped afar to the West Indies and even Calcutta, India.
 Henry Thoreau mentions the 'harvesting' of ice from Walden Pond.(1) An appendix to the 1880 U. S. census notes that 8 to 10 million tons of ice were harvested annually in the United States.(2)

 Wenham Lake Ice became popular in Europe because, unlike old world ice, it was clean enough to actually put in drinking water and other refreshments.
 Queen Victoria was so delighted with the clean ice in her drinks that the Wenham Lake Ice Company received a royal warrant!(3)

 This rare ice bowl is marked underneath 'TIFFANY & CO/ STERLING-SILVER/ 4780 M 9216' (indicating an 1877 design date).
 Both the base and rim are marked with French import marks.
 It measures just shy of 7.25 inches in diameter at the top by 5 inches high, weighs 17.50 troy ounces and is in excellent antique condition with, as mentioned above, a replaced liner.